Table of Contents

 Sri Lanka Kandy Trip with private transport

-The vehicle allocated to your Kandy one day tour from Colombo is a comfortable and air-conditioned car, van, mini-coach or a coach, depending on the number of persons in your group.
+The vehicle allocated to your Kandy one day tour from Colombo is a comfortable and air-conditioned car, van, mini-coach, or a coach, depending on the number of persons in your group.
 Our booking engine features a special functionality called “group booking”, which gives you discounts as the number of persons in the group increases.

 Sri Lanka Kandy Trip starts in Colombo

-The Kandy one day tour starts in Colombo, however, since this is a private tour the starting point and location is flexible; you can discuss with our consultant and arrange a pick-up location.
-There might be an additional charge if you start the tour on a faraway city from Colombo, but there will be no supplement charge if the pick-up location is within the borders of Colombo.
+The Kandy one day tour starts in Colombo, however, since this is a private tour the starting point and location are flexible; you can discuss with our consultant and arrange a pick-up location.
+There might be an additional charge if you start the tour in a faraway city from Colombo, but there will be no supplement charge if the pick-up location is within the borders of Colombo.

 Sri Lanka Kandy Trip visiting: Pinnawala elephant orphanage

 The Elephant bath is very interesting and a large number of people is gathering to witness the elephant bath, which happens in the nearby river.
-The 2 hours showpiece is a unique experience for everyone, where about fifty animal gather to have a refreshing bath.
+The 2 hours showpiece is a unique experience for everyone, where about fifty animals gather to have a refreshing bath.

 Sri Lanka Kandy Trip Visiting spice garden

 You will spend about one hour at the elephant orphanage before continuing the journey to Kandy, however, there is another stop arriving at Kandy, which is the spice garden.
 The spice garden showcases a large number of spices and herbs found in the tropics.
-The flowers, fruits, plants, trees of various spices and herbs are on the display and will be introduced to you during the guided tour in the garden.
-This is the opportunity to discover a large number of spices as well as herbs and learn the economical benefits of them.
+The flowers, fruits, plants, and trees of various spices and herbs are on the display and will be introduced to you during the guided tour of the garden.
+This is the opportunity to discover a large number of spices as well as herbs and learn their economical benefits of them.

 At the spice garden, you will be given some information about the most ancient indigenous healing system known as Ayurveda, which is in practice on the island for more than 2000 years.
-Spices and herbs are not only used for making delicious food but also extensively used in Ayurveda to prepare the medicine.
+Spices and herbs are not only used for making delicious food but also extensively used in Ayurveda to prepare medicine.
 You can also sip a cup of herbal tea here; you are also given a healing treatment (oil massage) to rejuvenate your mind and body as a welcome gesture from the garden.
 The stop at the spice garden will be around 1 hour and it can be a bit longer depending on your interest in the trees and plants.

 Kandy city tour

-The Kandy one day tour reaches its climax with arrival to Kandy, which is the next stop after the spice garden.
-There are many places to explore in Kandy however due to time constraints only the important tourist attractions are included in the Kandy one day tour.
+The Kandy one-day tour reaches its climax with arrival to Kandy, which is the next stop after the spice garden.
+There are many places to explore in Kandy however due to time constraints only the important tourist attractions are included in the Kandy one-day tour.

 Shopping in Kandy

 The hill country city of Kandy is a well-developed city compared to most other cities in Sri Lanka and it is equipped with modern infrastructure.
-However, Kandy is more laid-back compared to Colombo and particularly nightlife in Kandy very much quiet.
-However, hundreds of shops a particular draw to the city, and every Kandy city tour includes visits to few shops allowing the visitors to purchase valuable items if they wish to.
-Kandy is great for shopping with plenty of shops selling authentic Sri Lankan products such as Tea, spices, gems, jewellery, wood carvings, clothing including products from high-end fashion designers available.
+However, Kandy is more laid-back compared to Colombo and particularly nightlife in Kandy is very much quiet.
+However, hundreds of shops are a particular draw to the city, and every Kandy city tour includes visits to a few shops allowing the visitors to purchase valuable items if they wish to.
+Kandy is great for shopping with plenty of shops selling authentic Sri Lankan products such as Tea, spices, gems, jewelry, wood carvings, and clothing including products from high-end fashion designers available.

 Sri Lanka Kandy Trip: Royal botanical garden